-This class will work with printers, copy machines and a RISO duplicator to create Photo Zines and explore the joys of the limited edition Photo Zine and how it can manifest into an important mode of self expression.
+This class will work with printers, copy machines and a RISO duplicator to create text and image based Zines and explore the joys of the limited edition Zine and how it can manifest into an important mode of self expression.
 We will work with image and text; both using found images and also found text to creating photographs and text specific for the formats we will explore.

-The class will visit Schikkimikki - a Zine library that has Zines from all over the world in their collection.
-At the end of this class, each student will leave the class with a small library consisting of both their own Photo Zines and those made by the other students in the class.
+At the end of this class, each student will leave the class with a small library consisting of both their own Photo Zines and those made by the other students in the class with a total of about 40+ zines!
+Please note that this class is a lot of work and expected out of class time does range from 4 - 8 hours depending.